 Please review all information below before submitting a proposal.

-Business Conference proposals address current music industry concerns pertaining to one or more of the IBMA’s membership constituencies (see “Target Audience” below), and they often speak to or incorporate some aspect of the current year’s conference theme (see “Tips and Things to Keep in Mind” below).
+IBMA Business Conference proposals address current music industry concerns pertaining to one or more of the IBMA’s membership constituencies (see “Target Audience” below), and they often speak to or incorporate some aspect of the current year’s conference theme (see “Tips and Things to Keep in Mind” below).
 Conference sessions will be 50 minutes and scheduled Tuesday, Wednesday, and Thursday mornings during the week (see “Tips and Things to Keep in Mind” below).
-Note that there may be a small number of session the Education Committee will want to extend to 75 minutes (the Education Committee and/or IBMA staff will consult with you on any such extension if selected).
+Note that there may be a small number of sessions the Education Committee will want to extend to 75 minutes (the Education Committee and/or IBMA staff will consult with you on any such extension if selected).

 Festival proposals are typically fan-oriented and engage audiences in bluegrass history, culture, playing techniques, demonstrations, etc. Festival sessions will be 60-75 minutes (the Education Committee and/or IBMA staff will consult with you on times if selected).